ntsakonas/dxccbeampos/README.md

 you can quickly decide whether it makes sense to call them now or wait until they turn their antennas to your direction.

 ## How it works
-You run the program with your own DXCC prefix (which is resolved to your country coordinates) and let it running.
+You run the program with your own DXCC prefix (which is resolved (roughly) to your country coordinates) and let it running.
-When you hear the 2 stations you type in their prefixes and you get a calculation of how closer/farther you are relative to the other station and how many degress to the right/left.
+When you hear the 2 stations you type in their prefixes and you get a calculation of how closer/farther you are relative to the other station and how many degrees to their right/left.

 For example, if you are located in England and you are listening a station from Canada having a QSO with a station from Italy you just have to enter their prefixes in the order "DX OTHER" , where DX is the station of interest (in this case the Canadian station)